MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 ## Meet the prerequisites

-Your tenant's configuration will determine what path you need to take to install the SharePoint Success Site.
-Start by reviewing the SharePoint Success Site prerequisites check list below to prepare your tenant.
-Determine your tenant’s starting point and follow direction in the checklist.
-Before provisioning the SharePoint Success Site, meet the prerequisites for both the **person** provisioning and the **tenant.**
+Before provisioning the SharePoint Success Site, meet the prerequisites for both the **person** provisioning and the **tenant.** Your tenant's configuration will determine what path you need to take to install the SharePoint Success Site.
+Start by reviewing the SharePoint Success Site prerequisites below to prepare your tenant.
+Use this decision tree to determine your tenant’s path to meeting prerequisites:

 ![Image of the M365 decision tree](media/sss-decision-tree-2.png)